indikabw/rs_proj/README.md

 ```

 ## Build and Run Project RS
-Following docker-compose commands are used to build and run the project: (may need to sudo if proper permissions are not)
+Following docker-compose commands are used to build and run the project:
 ```
-docker-compose up
+sudo docker-compose up
 ```
 ## Viewing Time-Series Data in Grafana
 To plot the time-series data in real-time, open a browser and visit the following address: